hadiakhan785/cricket-site/README.md

 # cricket-site

 ## Intro
 this site is about cricket where user get cricket news, match schedule and player information.
+It's responsive and dynamic site.

 ## Languages and Tools
 - HTML (structuring)